WebAssembly/spec/md-proto/WebAssembly.md

 **Name:** `import`

-The Import Section contains an [array] of all imports that will be used in the module.
+The Import Section consists of an [array] of imports.

-Each import contains:
+An *import* consists of:
- - a *signature index*, identifying a function signature in the [Type Section](#type-section).
+ - a *signature [index]*, identifying a function signature in the [Type Section](#type-section).
- - a *module string*, identifying a module to import from.
+ - a *module [string]*, identifying a module to import from.
- - a *function string*, identifying a function inside that module to import.
+ - a *function [string]*, identifying a function inside that module to import.

 **Validation:**
  - The signature index of each array element is checked to be within the bounds of the [Type Section](#type-section) array.

+TODO: Describe the semantics of imports: module name resolution, function name resolution, and calls.

 #### Function Section

 **Name:** `function`

-The Function Section contains an [array] with elements directly corresponding to functions defined in the [Code Section](#code-section), each containing the index in the [Type Section](#type-section) of the signature of the function.
+The Function Section consists of an [array] with elements directly corresponding to functions defined in the [Code Section](#code-section), each containing the index in the [Type Section](#type-section) of the signature of the function.

 **Validation:**